francocurotto/DDMre/documentation/abilities_list.md

 # Continuous Abilities
 ## STOPFLY
-Negates all FLY abilities.
+Negate all FLY abilities.

 ## STOPTUNNEL
-Negates all TUNNEL abilities.
+Negate all TUNNEL abilities.

 ## TURNSLOWTYPE (TYPE)
 TYPE monsters can only move once every two turns, starting forbidding movement in each player next turn and re-enabling it in the turn after the next.
 NOTE: Two or more of instances of this ability can be stacked to cancel movement completely.